rodw/rodw.github.com/_snippets/snippets.md

 In Chromium/Google Chrome, holding down the `Ctrl` button while clicking on the back button will open a new tab with the appropriate page (`history.go(-1)`) in a new tab.

-I don't know how long this has been a feature, but I accidentally stumbed across this today.
+I don't know how long this has been a feature, but I accidentally stumbled across this today.
 Very useful for me.
 I often open many links from a single page (a directory page or SERP for example).
 When I fail to Ctrl-click, I need to go back, and ctrl-click the link, which is tedious when it results in two spurious page loads (loading the new page, re-loading the list page and then re-loading the new page again).

 ######################################################################
 tags: [emacs]